Modeling cyclicality and intransitivity in paired comparisons data: Cyclicality, intransitivity and minimal models

-Thus cyclic triads, i.e., triads violating \eqref{eq:linear:nu:restriction}, can also be identified using $\bnu_{\rm cyclic}$.
-It is emphasized that some triads violating \eqref{eq:linear:nu:restriction} may not be part of any minimal model.
-For example if $\bnu_{\rm cyclic}=\pmb{c}_{(1,2,3)}$, then any triad $(i,j,k)$ sharing two indices with triad the $(1,2,3)$, e.g., $(1,2,4)$, will be a cyclical triad, i.e., will not satisfy \eqref{eq:linear:nu:restriction}, but will not be part of any minimal model.
+Thus, cyclic triads, i.e., triads violating \eqref{eq:linear:nu:restriction}, can also be identified using $\bnu_{\rm cyclic}$.
+However, not every cyclic triad belongs to a minimal model.
+For example, if $\bnu_{\rm cyclic}=\pmb{c}_{(1,2,3)}$, then any triad $(i,j,k)$ sharing two indices with the triad $(1,2,3)$, e.g., $(1,2,4)$, will be a cyclic triad, but not be part of any minimal model.